-In June 2011, the Financial Accounting Standards Board ("FASB") issued accounting guidance which requires companies to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
-The new guidance eliminates the option to present the components of other comprehensive income as part of the statement of equity.
-The new guidance is effective for the Company's interim and annual reporting periods beginning on May 1, 2012 and will be applied retrospectively, with early adoption permitted.
-The adoption of this new guidance did not have a material impact on the Company's consolidated financial statements, other than the change in presentation described in the new guidance.
+On May 1, 2012, the Company adopted changes in accordance with guidance issued by the Financial Accounting Standards Board ("FASB"), which requires companies to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income, or in two separate but consecutive statements.
+The Company elected to adopt the two-statement option.
+The new guidance eliminated the option to present the components of other comprehensive income as part of the statement of equity.
+Other than the change in presentation, the adoption of these changes had no material impact on the Company's consolidated financial statements.